Interdisciplinary Major & Minor

 It draws from the theoretical and methodological frameworks from diverse academic disciplines, highlighting biological, economic, ethical, psychological, and sociocultural dimensions of public health problems and strategies intended to address them.

 The program advances these learning objectives:

 - Identify and describe major public health problems, important actors and institutions in public health, and the role of public health advocacy, programs, research, and policy in addressing public health problems.

 - Explain how diverse disciplines, theories, and empirical methods are implemented in public health programs, research, and policy.

 - Analyze how structural inequalities and biological, behavioral, cultural, economic, ethical, political, social, and economic factors and perspectives shape public health challenges and evaluate approaches to addressing them.

 - Evaluate how public health challenges disproportionately affect marginalized and vulnerable groups and the potential of public health advocacy, research, programs, and policy to advance social justice and equity.

 - Interpret ethical considerations of public health concepts and evaluate sources of information about public health, identify misinformation, and gain skill in effectively communicating accurate public health information to diverse audiences as part of PBH courses.

-Students considering a student-designed public health major through the Center for Interdisciplinary Studies (CIS) must first meet with the Department of Public Health to obtain permission to go forward with the application process.
-This must occur in advance of the November 15 application deadline.
+This meeting must occur in advance of the CIS application deadline.
 Students are encouraged to complete this meeting by the end of September of their sophomore year to ensure that they can complete the required steps in advance of the deadline.
 While the application form will not be accepted without permission, students are encouraged to review the application form in advance to help with consideration and planning.
 Students are also encouraged to meet with the CIS director early in the process.